What Is a Doula?

 - Professional care and assistance

-- Access to information and resources so people could make informed choice regarding their pregnancy, labour, and childbirth
+- Access to information and resources so parents-to-be can make informed choices regarding their pregnancy, labour and childbirth

-- Referrals to various classes like antenatal fitness, birth preparation, and lactation
+- Recommendations for various classes like antenatal fitness, birth preparation and lactation

-- Assistance in creating birth plans or plans of action in preparation for the birth
+- Assistance in creating birth plans or plans of action in preparation for the arrival of the baby

 - Support for the partner